 You know how you step on the scale before every medical appointment?
 There’s a good reason for that.
-This is an essential screening tool that tells your primary care provider about your overall health and possible risk factors for diseases.
+This is an essential screening tool that can give your primary care provider information about your overall health and possible risk factors for diseases.

 If you’ve lost weight suddenly without trying, it could be a sign of a serious condition like:

 Similarly, if you’re overweight, you’re at greater risk of developing certain conditions, such as: